XimeraProject/ximeraExamples/README.md

 * **Important Note About Test Groupings**
 To ensure all tests stay up to date in the relevant testGroupings (and to avoid version mismatch and general confusion) the files inside the testGroups should only be xourses that load the test files from the testFiles folder, not new test files.
-To submit a new test file, see the section on ``Creating a New Test File``.
+To submit a new test file, see the section on ``Creating a New Test File``. -->

 # Naming Schemes

-* **Each test xourse in the masterTestFolder is named after a dtx file.**
+* **Each test xourse in the testXourses/dtxTestXourses is named after a dtx file.**
 Since all development work must be implemented via dtx file (as per CTAN standards) and most development work tends to involve only a few dtx files (usually just one or two), it is often easiest to test the new code by testing everything that is implemented by the newly changed dtx code.
-This testing bed makes that easy to accomplish by merely pulling up the master test folder and loading the one or two test bed xourses that correspond to your changed dtx file.
+This testing bed makes that easy to accomplish by merely pulling up the relevant dtxTestXourse(s) and loading thetest bed xourse(s) that correspond to your changed dtx file.
 These in turn load all the relevant testFiles that correspond to the individual elements implemented by that dtx file i.e. each command/environment (or reasonably obvious groupings, like all ``\newtheorem`` generated environments are in the same place) has its own testing tile, making it relatively easy to investigate updated content, even inside a given dtx.
-Thus **Each test xourse should be named  (dtxFileName)Test.tex** e.g. ''abstractTest.tex'' for the ''abstract.dtx'' file.
+Thus **Each dtxTestXourse should be named  (dtxFileName)Test.tex** e.g. ''abstractTest.tex'' for the ''abstract.dtx'' file.

-* **Each tested command/env/etc has a folder in the testFiles folder** Each command/environment/etc that has a test file will have a folder with that command/environment/etc name (e.g. ''problem'' folder or '' link'' folder in the testFiles folder).
-In that folder will be a basic usage/test file called ''base.tex'' that tests/demos the most basic implementation of whatever is being tested.
+* **Each tested command/env/etc has a file in the relevant (subfolder) of the dtxTestFiles Folder** Each command/environment/etc (referred to as ``element``) that is implemented in a dtx should have its own testFile in that dtxTestFiles subfolder, named after the relevant element.
+This should demo/test the most basic form of the element.
 However, often there are a number of options, or other elements for whatever is being tested that also need a demo/test.
 We don't want to have a single test file that contains all the various complexities of these things, as it becomes difficult to see what aspect ended up generating issues (if there are issues from testing).